Chemical System

 A class representing a chemical system in the Amsterdam Modeling Suite.

 Sets the fractional coordinates of all atoms.
-In non-periodic directions the plain coordinates should be passed in bohr.
+In non-periodic directions the plain coordinates should be passed in the specified unit.

 Returns the fractional coordinates of all atoms with respect to the cell.
-In non-periodic directions the plain coordinates are returned in bohr.
+In non-periodic directions the plain coordinates are returned in the specified unit.

 Maps all atoms into a unit cell from [start_range:start_range+1] in fractional coordinates.

 No mapping will take place in non-periodic directions.
-The returned tuple signifies if any mapping has taken place and the shifts in units of the lattice vectors that was applied to map the atoms into the cell.
+The returned tuple signifies if any mapping has taken place and the shifts in units of the lattice vectors that would move the mapped atoms back to their original position.

 Map all atoms around the chosen atom that will be in the center of the new unit cell.